pankaj2440/STEPIN_Embedded_System/README.md

-# Passenger-controlled car seats allow heated by using switch
+# Passenger-controlled car seats allow heated by using heater

 ## Introducation